 The Tracker3 user manual states that the "Big Picture mode is the closest thing to an analog beacon in the digital world."
 It is a great feature, undeniably, but that statement overlooks the fact that even in the digital world, some beacons can be toggled into analog mode and can emit the raw analog audio.

 The Tracker3 has a single, unlabeled "Options" button.
 It, too, is difficult to manage while wearing bulky gloves.
-A quick press of this button while searching changes to signal suppression mode, pressing and holding the button changes to the big picture mode, pressing and holding while switching to search mode mutes the speakers, pressing and holding the button when turning the device on displays the version number (and activates the revert-to-transmit mode if you keep it pressed).
+A pressing this button when transmitting displays the battery percentage, a quick press while searching changes to signal suppression mode, pressing and holding while searching changes to the big picture mode, pressing and holding while switching to search mode mutes the speakers, pressing and holding the button when turning the device on displays the version number (and activates the revert-to-transmit mode if you keep it pressed).
 Memorizable?
 Yes.
 Intuitive?
 No way.
-We find the single-button design found on the Neo and DSPs, labeled with an obvious flag, to be much easier for novices to master.
+We find the single-button design found on the Neo and Pieps (etc), labeled with an obvious flag, to be much easier for novices to master.

 The Tracker3 emits several tones when it changes from Search to Send.
 That's convenient, so you don't mistakenly return to Sending.